 How Much Money Do I Need To Move Into A Senior Living Community?

-If you’re retired, one of the biggest decisions you’ll make involves your quality of life.
-Many retirees find it overwhelming to factor the cost of their current lifestyle.
-But fortunately, it might be more affordable than you think in a senior living community.
-There are several different senior living options, but most offer several benefits when it comes to services, amenities and wellness.
-However, it’s equally important to consider the total cost and how it compares to other housing options.
-In this article, we breakdown the monthly expenses of retirement communities and review financial tips to help you get started.
+After retirement, it’s important to define your wants and needs.
+For many older adults, finding the way of life they desire that works for their budget can be a major challenge.
+Fortunately, retirement may be more affordable than you think.
+There are several senior living options available to seniors, and most offer several benefits when it comes to services, amenities, and wellness.
+It’s important to consider the total costs and how it compares to other housing options.
+In this article, we break down the monthly expenses of retirement communities and review financial tips to help you get started.

 Entrance Fees In A Senior Living Community

 According to a senior housing report from CBRE, almost two-thirds of senior living communities charge an entrance fee to their residents.
-The average cost of move-in fees range from $20,000 to $329,000, but some communities charge an upwards of $1 million.
-Although entrance fees may vary from place to place, one fact still remains the same: joining a retirement community requires a significant financial commitment, but it could be well worth it in the end.
+The cost of move-in fees vary from community to community, from modest to extravagant.
+While entrance fees vary, all communities have one thing in common: joining a retirement community is a significant financial commitment.
+Older adults need to find the “sweet spot” between cost and quality of life.

 Monthly Fees In A Senior Living Community

-When you move into a senior living community, you no longer have to worry about expenses such as property taxes, home insurance, utilities, and maintenance because it’s all covered under a monthly service charge.
-Additionally, you’ll receive a meal plan, transportation, access to health and wellness facilities, vocational classes, shared community spaces and much more.
+When you move into a senior living community, expenses like property taxes, home insurance, utilities, and maintenance are no longer concerns.
+These expenses are covered under a monthly service charge, which generally includes a meal plan, transportation, access to health and wellness facilities, vocational classes, shared community spaces, and much more.

 Financial Tips for Senior Living Planning

-When it comes to making financial plans for you or a loved one, many people aren’t prepared for the future.
-Regardless of where you are in retirement, financing senior care is not something you should wait on, it requires a lot of thought, time and preparation.
+When it comes to making financial plans for you or a loved one, many people are caught off guard by the unseen costs involved.
+No matter what your finances look like, planning for senior care is not something you should put off.
+Financing retirement living requires forethought, time, and preparation.
 Here are five helpful tips on financial planning for senior living.

 Download The Complete Guide to Managing Elderly Healthcare Costs